 The Naga desire of integration with Nagalim and the Meitei determination to preserve the territorial integrity of Manipur thus contradict each other.
 But the major reason of the uprising is the growing ethnic identity on both sides and the efforts for its preservation.2 Accusations such as neglect by the Meiteis and irresponsible behaviour of the Nagas follow from it.
 The wrong handling of the process by the Centre completed the vicious circle.
-Some also hold the State's politicians responsible for it because view the uprising as a sudden provocation, not a conflict.
-These issues have to be seen in the context of 'Sixth Schedule' in the hill areas is its root cause.
-Some instead of addressing the State's problems, they have been looking for their personal benefits and gains. lack of development and the resentment following from it.
+Some also hold the State's politicians responsible for it because instead of addressing the State's problems, they have been looking for their personal benefits and gains.
+Others say that the non-implementation of the 'Sixth Schedule' in the hill areas is its root cause.
+Some view the uprising as a sudden provocation, not a conflict.
+These issues have to be seen in the context of lack of development and the resentment following from it.

-Table 9: How Do People of Other communities Perceive the Uprising?
+Table 9: How Do People of Other communities Perceive theUprising?
 (275 responses)